NASChem Commando: Industrial Protection Commando

 NasChem started as an explosives depot for the gold industry around 1896 at Lenz, near Johannesburg.

 During World War 2, it produced about 25 million pieces of ammunition for the campaign in North Africa.

 The facility was reactivated around 1970 for the design, development and manufacture mainly of artillery armaments.

 Operations

 With the SADF

-As the facility was considered a National Key Point and thee personnel of the facility had military service requirements to fulfill, it made sense to activate a commando and in doing so assist in the security of the facility.
+As the facility was considered a National Key Point and the personnel of the facility had military service requirements to fulfill, it made sense to activate a commando and in doing so assist in the security of the facility.

 The unit, initially at company strength reported to Regiment President Kruger.

 The new commando was finally unit status on 14 May 1984 and established its own headquarters at Lenz, falling under the command of Group 18.

 By 1986, NasChem moved its factory to Boskop, Potchefstroom and the commando then reported to North West Command.

 During 1992, NasChem became a division of Denel Ordnance.